expensne/slides-clean-code-python/slides.md

 }
 </style>

-# Functions Should Do One Thing Well
+# Functions Should Do One Thing

 ❌ Smell: *and*-functions
 <br>